-- 11. All props must be safely discarded out of harm's way (example: throwing a hard sign across the mat from a stunt is not allowed).
-Any uniform piece purposefully removed from the body and used for visual effect will be considered a prop once it is removed from the body. - 12.
-Supports, braces and soft casts that are unaltered from the manufacturer's original design / production do not require additional padding.
+11. All props must be safely discarded out of harm's way (example: throwing a hard sign across the mat from a stunt is not allowed).
+Any uniform piece purposefully removed from the body and used for visual effect will be considered a prop once it is removed from the body.

+12. Supports, braces and soft casts that are unaltered from the manufacturer's original design / production do not require additional padding.
 Supports, braces and soft casts that have been altered from the manufacturer's original design/production must be padded with a closed-cell, slow-recovery foam padding no less than 1⁄2 inch / 1.27 centimeters thick if the athlete is involved in stunts, pyramids, tumbling or tosses.
 An athlete wearing a hard cast (example: fiberglass or plaster) or a walking boot must not be involved in stunts, pyramids, tumbling or tosses.
 Exception: Within the ECU Adaptive Abilities Divisions and Special Abilities Divisions, a mobile assistance and support devices in use to assist the athlete are considered part of the athlete.

-In these cases, this paragraph does not apply. - 13.
-From a level grid standpoint, all skills allowed for a particular level additionally encompass all skills allowed in the preceding level. - 14.
-Required spotters for all skills must be your own team's members, and be trained in proper spotting techniques. - 15.
-Drops including but not limited to knee, seat, front, back, and split drops from a jump, stunt, or inverted position are not allowed unless the majority of the weight is first borne on the hands or feet, which breaks the impact of the drop.
+13. From a level grid standpoint, all skills allowed for a particular level additionally encompass all skills allowed in preceding levels.

+14. Required spotters for all skills must be your own team's members, and be trained in proper spotting techniques.

+15. Drops including but not limited to knee, seat, thigh, front, back, and split drops from a jump, stunt, or inverted position are not allowed unless the majority of the weight is first borne on the hands or feet, which breaks the impact of the drop.
 Shushinovas are allowed.
-Clarification: Drops that include any weight bearing contact with the hands and feet are not in clear violation of this rule. - 16.
-Athletes must have at least one foot, hand or body part (other than hair) on the performing surface when the routine begins.
-Exception: Athletes may have their feet in the hands of base(s) if the base(s) hands are resting on the performing surface. - 17.
-The competitors who begin a routine must remain the same throughout the course of a routine.
-A performer is not permitted to be "replaced" by another performer during a routine. - 18.
-An athlete must not have gum, candy, cough drops or other such edible or non-edible items, which may cause choking, in her/his mouth during practice and/or performance. - 17.
-For purposes of promotion of international sport and the global athletic image of the Sport of Cheer, athletes are recommended to compete in team attire that does not intentionally expose the midriff/mid-section of the athlete while the athlete is in a standing position.
-For purposes of awareness, this is only a recommendation for now.
+Clarification: Drops that include any weight bearing contact with the hands and feet are not in clear violation of this rule.

+16. Athletes must have at least one foot, hand or body part (other than hair) on the performing surface when the routine begins.
+Exception: Athletes may have their feet in the hands of base(s) if the base(s) hands are resting on the performing surface.

+17. The competitors who begin a routine must remain the same throughout the course of a routine.
+A performer is not permitted to be "replaced" by another performer during a routine.

+18. An athlete must not have gum, candy, cough drops or other such edible or non-edible items, which may cause choking, in her/his mouth during practice and/or performance.

+17. For purposes of promotion of international sport and the global athletic image of the Sport of Cheer, athletes must compete in team attire that does not intentionally expose the midriff/mid-section of the athlete while the athlete is in a standing position.

+4.3.
+Beginner Division

-BEGINNER GENERAL TUMBLING
+BEGINNER DIVISION GENERAL TUMBLING